Before you start, ensure that:

 We highly recommend you add the demo content so you can get setup quickly.
 But you must activate all of the recommended plugins first (Step 2), especially Elementor.

-Just go to Appearance > Import Demo Data
+Appearance > Import Demo Data

 It can take up to 2 minutes to import the demo pages so don’t touch it!
 Once correctly imported you’ll get an “All done – Have fun!” message.